 Personally, I am polyamorous and have one son.
 I live in spite of systemic lupus and a variety of other autoimmune diseases.
 I am US born and educated and have lived in the UK for the past 23 years.
 I travel back and forth between the UK and the US frequently.
 I also work in Europe regularly.
 My greatest pleasures apart from my work are spending time with people I love, reading, writing, travel, music (making it and listening to it), cooking and relaxing with my dogs.

 I found it hard to find my social niche as I was growing up.
 When I became aware that I was attracted to women as well as men, there were few people I could talk to.
 I saw no models in the media or amongst the people in my world.
 In my sophmore year of university, I experienced a major trauma that caused me to develop Post-Traumatic Stress Disorder.
 I entered therapy with a Jungian analyst who created the most amazing safe space for me to heal and to grow.
 It was at that point I decided to become a helping professional.
 Every child deserves a safe emotional, physical and spiritual space in which to grow.
 As a helping professional, I have spent my career striving to create these spaces for children and for adults.

-Dr Lori Bisbey
+Articles by Dr Lori Bisbey

 |I practice in||All areas, please inquire|

 Willing To Meet in Public Locations like Starbucks (please inquire)